The Detroit Pistons (17-64, 8-32 Away) will try to slow down one of the league's top shooting teams when they head to fa...

 This allowed young defensive wing Jimmy Butler to expand his offensive game and take over leadership responsibilities in Rose’s absence, with the pair making one of the best guard combinations in the league upon Rose’s return.
 Rose would be plagued by injuries in the following years and was unable to get to the same level he once was, with the team eventually trading Rose in 2016.

-If you are a fan of the Chicago Bulls, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Chicago Bulls have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Chicago Bulls, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Chicago Bulls have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Chicago Bulls?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!